Get Your Pet Out of the Home in an Emergency

 While disaster can strike at any time, as in the case of a home fire, earthquake, or similar catastrophe, safety is no accident.
 Being prepared in advance can mean the difference between life and death for you and your family, which includes your pets.

-- 1Have an ID for Your Pet.The best thing you can do is to get a microchip for your pet.
+- 1The best thing you can do is to get a microchip for your pet.
 In the absence of a chip, you should have a collar with tags that can be used to identify your pet.
-If you have to leave your pet behind, it will help you be reunited later if your pet is rescued by emergency response or Red Cross personnel.Advertisement
+If you have to leave your pet behind, it will help you be reunited later if your pet is rescued by emergency response or Red Cross personnel.Have an ID for Your Pet.Advertisement

-- 2Get a Pet Rescue Alert Sticker.One of the most important things you can do is get a sticker that lets others know your pets are safe, which can be ordered from the American Society for the Prevention of Cruelty to Animals (ASPCA).
+- 2One of the most important things you can do is get a sticker that lets others know your pets are safe, which can be ordered from the American Society for the Prevention of Cruelty to Animals (ASPCA).
 In the awful circumstance that you're unable to get your pets out of the home and to safety, this lets police and emergency workers know there is a pet that needs to be rescued.
 If you were able to save your pet too, then you can write on the sticker that your pet is safe.
-It also helps to let them know whether any pets may be dangerous, such as a guard dog, of if they're extremely docile and don't bite, like a family Labrador.Advertisement
+It also helps to let them know whether any pets may be dangerous, such as a guard dog, of if they're extremely docile and don't bite, like a family Labrador.Get a Pet Rescue Alert Sticker.Advertisement

 Tips and Suggestions